HCSS-Data-Lab/NLP-Pipeline-BERT/README.md

 ## Requirements

-The `requirements.txt` is NOT up to date.
+The `requirements.txt` is up to date.

 ## Running code